mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Adding and Removing Leaves

-In addition to the path-based updates to the tree described above, it is also necessary to add and remove leaves of the tree in order to reflect members being added to or removed from the group.
+In addition to the path-based updates to the tree described above, it is also necessary to add and remove leaves of the tree in order to reflect changes to the membership of the group (see {{add}} and {{remove}}).
 Leaves are always added and removed at the right edge of the tree: Either a new rightmost leaf is added, or the rightmost leaf is removed.
 Nodes' parent/child node relationships are then updated to maintain the tree's left-balanced structure.
 These operations are also known as _extending_ and _truncating_ the tree.

-To add a new leaf: Add leaf as the new rightmost leaf of the tree.
-Add a blank parent node whose right child is the new leaf.
-The parent is attached to the tree as the right child of the appropriate node to make the updated tree left-balanced (or set as a new root).
-The former right child of the parent's parent becomes the parent's left child (or the old root becomes the left child).
+To add a new leaf: Add leaf L as the new rightmost leaf of the tree.
+Add a blank parent node P whose right child is L.  P is attached to the tree as the right child of the only appropriate node to make the updated tree left-balanced (or set it as a new root).
+The former right child of the P's parent becomes P's left child (or the old root becomes the P's left child if P is the new root).

 ~~~~~
                    _ <-- new parent              _